angular/angular/aio/content/guide/animations.md

 ### Animate multiple elements using query() and stagger() functions

 The `query()` function allows you to find inner elements within the element that is being animated.
-The function targets specific HTML elements within a parent component and applies animations specifically to each element individually.
-Angular intelligently handles setup, tear-down, and cleanup as it coordinates the elements across the page.
+It targets specific HTML elements within a parent component and applies animations specifically to each element individually.
+Angular intelligently handles setup, tear-down, and clean up as it coordinates the elements across the page.

 The `stagger()` function allows you to define a timing gap between each queried item that is animated and thus animates a bunch of elements with a delay between them.